danwilliams/rustmark/README.md

         in binary
       - Efficient rebuild process regenerating only changed files
   - **Customisation**
+      - Ability to supplement and override the Markdown content, HTML templates, and static assets using local files in addition to a pre-compiled binary (configurable)
       - Custom JS and CSS files for customisation overrides
       - Templates implemented using the [Tera][] template engine